arcoop/Bang/README.md

 I would also like to introduce an "undo" feature that users can use to redo a play when desired.
 I hope to create a sixth suit, as the original game has, which will allow users to choose from a variety of difficulty settings.
 I will also work towards a log that tracks and prints recent moves.
+In a later version, this will be fully functional as a two-player game.